hzi-bifo/corona_lineage_dynamics/README.md

 # corona_lineage_dynamics

-This repository contains scripts to calculate frequences of pangolin lineages based on the GISAID metadata file and to compute and visualize their trajectories.
+This repository contains scripts to calculate the frequencies of Pangolin lineages based on the GISAID metadata file and to compute and visualize their trajectories.

 ## Requirements
-This README file is designed for linux system with installed conda.
+This README file is designed for a Linux system with Conda installed.
 We tested the installation on Ubuntu 23.10 and conda 24.3.0.

 Here we present three options for installing and working with corona_lineage_dynamics: 1) installing from source, 2) installing bioconda package, and 3) singularity container.